 (2) the nurse aide has paid for training;

-(3) a reasonable fee was paid for training (however, reimbursement will not exceed the maximum amount set by the Oklahoma Health Care Authority);
+(3) a reasonable fee was paid for training (however, reimbursement will not exceed the maximum amount set by the Oklahoma Health Care Authority of 800 dollars);

-(4) the Oklahoma Health Care Authority is billed by the nurse aide receiving the training within 12 months of the completion of the training;
+(4) the Oklahoma Health Care Authority is billed by the nurse aide receiving the training within 12 months of the completion of the training.
+Reimbursement requests outside the first 12 months are not compensable;

 (5) the nurse aide has passed her or his competency evaluation; and